webjunkie/arches/docbox/001_system_design.md

 Nodegroups are used to create Cards (see [below](#resource-class-ui-components), and this is done based on the cardinality property.
 Therefore, not every nodegroup will be used to create a card, which allows nodegroups to exist within other nodegroups.
 The `parentnodegroup` property is used to create this nesting.

-Ontologies are enforced on GraphModel instances.
-An ontology is a schema that standardizes a set of node classes and edge classes, with restrictions on which nodes can be connected to each other, and which edges can connect them.
-Therefore, nodes not only define the fields of data (attributes) for resource classes, but also the semantic "glue nodes" that do not store business data but are required to meet ontology rules.

-By default, Aches uses the [CIDOC CRM](http://www.cidoc-crm.org/), an ontology created by ICOM (International Council of Museums) to model cultural heritage documentation.
-However, a user may decide to create a graph that has no ontology constraints, or may create and load an entirely new ontology.
-Once an ontology is chosen for a graph instance, all nodegroups within that graph must conform to it.
-The `Ontology` and `OntologyClass` models are not shown here, but you can find them in the full data model above.

 Validation instances handle base-level data validations that will be applied at the graph level.
 For example, `isrequired` will be an example of a validation, which would return false if a given node is left empty.
 This is distinct from the concept of Functions which are applied at the UI level for more superficial validation.

 [In the current visual data model, I don't actually see where validations are connected to nodes.  -AC]